axionbuster/validus/README.md

 // This rule is very generous.
 It accepts any string that
 // contains an at-symbol.
+// (When the error type is not specified, it is inferred to
+// be &'static str.)
 struct EmailRule;
 cheap_rule!(EmailRule, msg = "no at-symbol", |s: &str| s.contains('@'));